- Companies, promoted by consultants, continually propose that they would like to move to make to order.

 Considering the Total Costs and Quality Implications

-In totality, while moving a make to stock environment to make to order, the company reduces its planning, but increases its costs and reduces its product quality.
+In totality, while moving a make-to-stock environment to order, the company reduces its planning, increases its costs, and reduces its product quality.
 This is evidence that planning adds value to the overall supply chain process.

 Companies may be frustrated with their planning results.
-Still, when they describe moving to make to order environment, they do not add up all the extra costs and problems that come from producing in this way The quote below describes why to make to order is an unrealistic goal for the vast majority of companies.
+Still, when they describe moving to make to order environment, they do not add up all the extra costs and problems produced in this way.
+The quote below describes why to make to order is an unrealistic goal for the vast majority of companies.

 Example from Our Book